feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 When using the [`labelField`](../api-reference/feathers/controls/renderers/BaseDefaultItemRenderer.html#labelField), the default item renderer will automatically create a [text renderer](text-renderers.html) to display the string.
 Similarly, when you use the [`iconSourceField`](../api-reference/feathers/controls/renderers/BaseDefaultItemRenderer.html#iconSourceField), the item renderer will automatically create an [`ImageLoader`](image-loader.html) to display the texture.
 You may also use `iconSourceField` to ask the `ImageLoader` to display an image loaded from a URL instead of a texture.
 The value is passed to the [`source`](../api-reference/feathers/controls/ImageLoader.html#source) property of the `ImageLoader`.

 The default item renderers can support up to three children, including a label, an icon, and a third one, called an *accessory*.
 In addition to `labelField` and `iconSourceField` properties, a default item renderer's children may be customized with several other similar properties.
-Please see [How to use the Feathers `DefaultListItemRenderer` and `DefaultGroupedListItemRenderer`](default-item-renderers.html) for complete details.
+Please see [How to use the default Feathers item renderer with `List`, `Tree`, and `GroupedList`](default-item-renderers.html) for complete details.

 ## Headers and Footers